Purple Hands: Raynaudís Symptoms

 Hand warmers can also be kept in your pockets on those blisteringly cold mornings for an instant hit of soothing heat.

 During a Raynaud's attack, the fingers and hand may first turn white because of the contracting of the blood vessels.
 This is caused by blood moving away from the skin’s surface, deeper into the centre of the fingers.

 Your hands then turn purple because the oxygen in the blood is used up and the blood isn’t replaced as quickly as it should be.
 The redness and throbbing happens because the blood vessels have opened up again and moved closer to the skin, allowing blood to return to the fingers.

 What Is Layering and How Does It Help?

 Layering helps trap additional heat, which is vital for rejuvenating blood-flow and improving circulation to the hands.
 Over the years, our customers have found repeat success wearing a pair of bulky thermal gloves over the top of their Silver Gloves.

 Primary or Secondary Raynaud’s?

 Purple fingers during an attack of Raynaud’s could be a sign of secondary Raynaud’s – where the condition is caused by an underlying disease.
 This is because fingers only tend to go purple in more serious cases of Raynaud’s, and primary Raynaud’s (where the condition exists by itself) is generally very mild.

 In more severe cases of Raynaud’s, there are more risks of complications occurring, including ulcers and scarring developing on the affected fingers.

-If you’re interested in getting your hands on some gloves to help fend off Raynaud’s disease, head on over to RaynaudsDisease.com and check out our full ranges of Gloves and Silver Gloves.
+Whilst your hands turning purple can be alarming, it's comforting to know that there are solutions out there for preventing this happening all the time.
+If you’re interested in getting your hands on some gloves to help fend off Raynaud’s disease, check out our full range of Gloves and Silver Gloves.